WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/commas.md

 [tip] Recommended: Copy the file and continue. [/tip]

 [warning] Not Recommended: Either download a theme suiting your needs or use one from the preinstalled themes. [/warning]
-[tip] Recommended: Either download a theme suiting your needs, or use one from the preinstalled themes. [/tip]
+[tip] Recommended: Either download a theme suiting your needs, or use one that is preinstalled. [/tip]

 ## Commas separating independent from dependent clauses

+When an independent and dependent clause are separated by a coordinating conjunction, insert a comma *only if* the sentence could be misunderstood without one.

+**Examples**

+[warning] Not Recommended: Pages can be password protected and can only be modified by administrators. [/warning]
+[tip] Recommended: Pages can be password protected, and can only be modified by administrators. [/tip]

+[warning] Not Recommended: Permalinks are permanent URLs, and their structure can be changed. [/warning]
+[tip] Recommended: Permalinks are permanent URLs and their structure can be changed. [/tip]

 ## Additional resources